-Whether you’re planning for a Saturday breakfast with friends or an elegant brunch for two, these French breakfast recipes will satisfy any occasion.
+Whether you’re planning for a Saturday breakfast with friends or looking for elegant brunch recipes for two, these French breakfast dishes will satisfy any occasion.

 With both sweet and savory recipes to choose from, everyone will find something to suit their taste.

 These foods are not only delicious, but a joy to make.
 Even a culinary apprentice will succeed!